severndelta/website/content/jobs/finance.md

 * Shop floor time booking - implement a new system to integrate with uzERP enterprise resource planning system;
 * On-line presence - integration of web sales into uzERP;
-* Backup and system resilience - a complete review of data security and disaster recovery needs to be undertaken in Q4 2020;
+* Backup and system resilience - a complete review of data security and disaster recovery needs to be undertaken in Q4 2021;
-* Work from home (WFH) - move towards a 'cloud' based environment to support WFH for office staff where required.
-This process has already started but needs to be accelerated over the next 6 months;
+* Move towards a 'cloud' based environment - this process has already started but needs to be accelerated over the next 6-12 months;
 </details>
 <hr>

 #### Contact information

 **_Note: Please send any emails in plain text (not HTML) with CV attachments in PDF format.
-Emails in any other format, with editable documents (especially in docx format) will be rejected by our email system._**
+Emails in any other format, with editable documents (especially in docx format) may be rejected by our email system._**

 If you are interested in any of the jobs listed, please contact us using the details below.